IgniteUI/help-topics/topics/07_What's-New/01_Whats_New_In_2018_Volume2.md

 You can configure crosshairs to display as a horizontal line, vertical line or both lines at the location of the mouse cursor.
 In addition, the Crosshairs Annotation can show values of data points at location of mouse cursor and render these values in colored boxes over the X-Axis and Y-Axis labels.

-You can find more information on the Crosshair Layer in the link:financial-chart-annotation-and-interaction-layers.html#CalloutLayer[Annotations and Interaction Layers topic].
+You can find more information on the Crosshairs Layer in the following topic:

 #### Related Topic
 -   [Annotation and Interaction Layers](financial-chart-annotation-and-interaction-layers.html#CrosshairLayer)